 During his travels, Bridger became one of the first white men to witness the geysers and other natural wonders of the Yellowstone area.
 And during the winter of 1824-25, he became famous as the first European American to see the Great Salt Lake (though some suggest it may have instead been Étienne Provost).
 Tasting the water there, Bridger initially believed he’d found part of the Pacific Ocean.

-When the fur trade began to decline in the 1840’s, he established Fort Bridger in southwestern Wyoming.
+In 1830, Bridger and other trappers joined together to form the Rocky Mountain Fur Company.
+He also built a trading post, Fort Bridger in southwestern Wyoming.
 A supply station for emigrants traveling westward on the Oregon Trail, the fort also served as a fur-trading post, and later as a post for the U.S. Army.

 In 1850 Bridger began searching for a new overland route to the South Pass in the Rocky Mountains.
 He succeeded and named it Bridger’s Pass.
 This shortened the Oregon Trail by 61 miles and would later serve as the route for the Union Pacific Railroad.

 Equipped with an extensive knowledge of the area and its trails, Bridger also worked as a guide and advisor to groups traveling West.
 In 1859 he was hired to serve as the main guide for the Raynolds Expedition to Yellowstone.
 Though the trails were blocked by snow and they couldn’t reach Yellowstone, they did get to explore nearby Jackson Hole and the Teton Range.